The new ROTC building at University of Central Florida highlights a 13-sided sculpture honoring our country and soldiers throughout the history.

 The AAS team created framed views of the sculpture using architectural cast stone panels.
 The sculpture is housed in a one and half feet thick rotunda made from custom design dry-cast stone, and GFRC concrete panels.
 The rotunda is three stories high with 30 feet in diameter.
 There are three large radius openings in it with a complex series of step backs that create framed views of the sculpture from different directions.

 This three-dimensional frame accentuates and emphasizes the unique sculpture symbolizing the spirit and storied tradition of the ROTC.

 Color and texture consistency of architectural stone was achieved through a computer driven batch design.

-The CNC technology was utilized to design custom molds for the GFRC, cast stone panel pieces.
-Every one of the manufactured stone panels matched extremely stringent tolerance requirements.
+The CNC technology was utilized to design custom molds for the GFRC, cast stone wall panel pieces.
+Every one of the manufactured stone wall panels matched extremely stringent tolerance requirements.
 With all stone panels seamlessly fitting together, the entrance facade achieved desired look of a monolithic piece of stone.

 Exterior Veneer using Manufactured Stone Panels

 The front entry and exterior of the building has architectural stone veneer that played a key role in harmonizing the new building with the rest of the school campus.

 The facade veneer combined three different types of stone veneer panels – thin lightweight GFRC (Glass Fiber Reinforced Concrete) panels at the higher elevation, vibrant-tamp architectural dry cast stone for the framing and cladding design elements, as well as wet-precast architectural concrete where stronger structural support was required.